Master of Arts in Counseling

 Mission

-The program mission is to educate professional counselors to work with persons with disabilities as well as children and youth in school settings.
-As such, our program curriculum draws from foundational content in rehabilitation, school, and mental health counseling.
-Through leadership, advocacy, collaboration, use of data, and action, our graduates will be competent at identifying and overcoming barriers that impede equal access to educational, social, environmental, and career opportunities for all persons.
-Our graduates will be dedicated to promoting and facilitating the personal achievement, empowerment, and quality of life of all the populations we serve.
+The program's mission is to educate professional counselors to work with persons across the lifespan, including those with disabilities.
+As such, the program curriculum draws from foundational content in clinical mental health and clinical rehabilitation.
+Through leadership, advocacy, collaboration, use of data and action, graduates demonstrate professional competence in identifying and overcoming barriers to equal access in academic, professional, social, personal, environmental, and career opportunities for all persons.
+Graduates are dedicated to the promotion and facilitation of personal empowerment, achievement, and quality of life for all.

-• To prepare counselors for state licensure and national counselor certifications.
+• for state licensure and national counselor certifications.

-• To prepare counselors to work effectively with diverse populations, their family members, and their communities as well as program administrators and all other stakeholders.
+• who acquire multicultural competence and humility to work effectively with diverse populations, client supports and family, communities, as well as program administrators and all other stakeholders.

-• To prepare counselors who have the knowledge and skills necessary to practice within rehabilitation, school, and mental health counseling programs.
+• who have the knowledge and expertise to practice within rehabilitation and mental health counseling programs.

-• To prepare counselors who demonstrate healthy self-awareness and understanding, and who understand the importance of self-care for counselors.
+• who demonstrate healthy self-awareness and understanding, and who understand how to balance self-care while ensuring client care.

-• To prepare counselors who counsel within the ethical guidelines of the American Counseling Association (ACA), the American Mental Health Counseling Association (AMHCA), the American School Counselor Association (ASCA), and the Commission on Rehabilitation Counselor Certification (CRCC) as well as other relevant professional codes of ethics.
+• who counsel within the ethical guidelines of the American Counseling Association (ACA), the American Mental Health Counseling Association (AMHCA), and the Commission on Rehabilitation Counselor Certification (CRCC) and other relevant professional ethics codes.

-• To prepare counselors who counsel with sensitivity, caring, and appropriate approaches for diverse environments and populations.
+• who counsel with sensitivity, caring, and appropriate counseling approaches for diverse environments and populations.

 Courses delivered in a variety of formats